Tshiebwe shines again, No. 7 Kentucky beats Florida 71-63

 - Oscar TshiebweCongolese basketball player

-GAINESVILLE, Fla.
-(AP) Oscar Tshiebwe had 27 points and 15 rebounds for his 25th double-double of the season, and No. 7 Kentucky beat Florida 71-63 on Saturday to secure the No. 3 seed in next week's Southeastern Conference Tournament.
+Tshiebwe finished with 27 points and 15 rebounds – his 13th consecutive double-double and 25th of the season – and Kentucky beat Florida 71-63 on Saturday to secure the No. 3 seed in next week’s Southeastern Conference Tournament.

-The Wildcats (25-6, 14-4 SEC) ended a two-game road skid in league play and won their fourth straight in Gainesville.
-They never trailed in this one, and Tshiebwe was a big reason why.
+This one belonged to Tshiebwe, who scored Kentucky’s next 11 points after Calipari called that timeout and took over.
+He helped the Wildcats (25-6, 14-4 SEC) end a two-game road skid in league play and win their fourth straight in Gainesville.

-The 6-foot-9, 255-pound forward and national player of the year candidate scored 17 of Kentucky's 19 points over a 7 1/2-minute span that included both halves.
+They never trailed thanks mostly to Tshiebwe.
+The 6-foot-9, 255-pound forward and national player of the year candidate scored 17 of Kentucky’s 19 points over a 7 1/2-minute stretch spanning halftime.
 He responded with a dunk in the first half after Florida cut a 16-point lead to six and was at his best after the break.

 The junior scored the team’s first 11 points of the second half – all in the paint while almost single-handily building a double-digit lead for the Wildcats.